mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 ## 1 Introduction

-The [OpenAI Connector](https://marketplace.mendix.com/link/component/220472) is the Mendix connector for the APIs & large language models (LLMs) powering OpenAI's ChatGPT: GPT-3.5, GPT-4 and DALL-E. It allows you to integrate generative AI into your Mendix app.
-This connector is compatible with [OpenAI's platform](https://platform.openai.com/) as well as [Azure's OpenAI service](https://oai.azure.com/).
+The [OpenAI Connector](https://marketplace.mendix.com/link/component/220472) is the Mendix connector for OpenAI's ChatGPT (GPT-3.5 and GPT-4) and DALL-E, which are powered by APIs and large language models (LLMs).
+This connector allows you to integrate generative AI into your Mendix app.
+The connector is compatible with [OpenAI's platform](https://platform.openai.com/) as well as [Azure's OpenAI service](https://oai.azure.com/).

 The current scope is limited to text generation use cases based on the [OpenAI Chat Completions API](https://platform.openai.com/docs/api-reference/chat) for both platforms, with an additional image generation use case based on the [Image Generations API](https://platform.openai.com/docs/api-reference/images); DALL-E is currently only supported from OpenAI; Azure OpenAI only shows it in preview mode.